CyberSecAI/CWEMap/crewai/prompts/create_report/output.md

 INSERT the extracted key phrases in a table format with the following rows: [WEAKNESS], [PRODUCT], [VERSION], [ATTACKER], [IMPACT], [VECTOR], [ROOTCAUSE]
 Wherever the WEAKNESS or ROOTCAUSE appears in the text, make it bold so it stands out.

-## Similar CVEs from the NVD
+## Similar CVEs from Observed Examples
-INSERT the similar CVEs from the NVD in a table format with the following columns: CWE-ID, CWE-Description, CVE-ID, CVE-Description
-Wherever the WEAKNESS or ROOTCAUSE appears in the text, make it bold so it stands out.
+INSERT the similar CVEs from Observed Examples in a table format with the following columns: CWE-ID, CVE-ID, CVE-Description Wherever the WEAKNESS or ROOTCAUSE appears in the text, make it bold so it stands out.

 ## Similar CVEs from Top 25 CWE Mappings
-INSERT the similar CVEs from Top 25 CWE Mappings in a table format with the following columns: CWE-ID, CWE-Description, CVE-ID, CVE-Description
+INSERT the similar CVEs from Top 25 CWE Mappings in a table format with the following columns: CWE-ID, CVE-ID, CVE-Description
 Wherever the WEAKNESS or ROOTCAUSE appears in the text, make it bold so it stands out.

+## Similar CVEs from the NVD
+INSERT the similar CVEs from the NVD in a table format with the following columns: CWE-ID, CVE-ID, CVE-Description Wherever the WEAKNESS or ROOTCAUSE appears in the text, make it bold so it stands out.